ozzieem/Uni/README.md

 Programming_Python includes all the assignments from the first Python programming course in data science.
 Beginner level.

+Programming_Realtime includes all assignments and reports from the Realtime programming course.
+Intermediate level.

 Programming_Techniques has all the assignments from the summer course in OOP Python.
 Beginner level.

 Small_Projects folder contains really small projects that I created when I started learning C++ or just want to try out small things.
 Includes some parts of the Project Euler challenges.